CQuinlan1/Projecttips/README.md

 * Especially total bill and tip amount
 * Display graphs and plots

+## My folder :
+My folder consists of various files, the data file in csv form, a restaurant image, and also  includes this markdown introduction to my assignment.
+The main file is my Tips dataset workings.ipynb.
+This file is run from the beginning, and in order.My approach My intention was for my work to be  easy to follow and simple to understand.My choice of variables to review was primarily searching for distinctions in diners, that is male/female smoker/non smoker, and then in days and table sizes.

 ## Review my findings (Regression and Analysis):
-Review other approaches and analysis and compare **total bill and tip amount** (and others) using descriptive statistics and plots.
+Review other approaches and analysis and compare **total bill and tip amount** (and others) using descriptive statistics and plots.My attempt has been to find the details of a line of best fit using polyfit for total bill to tip and percentage tip.I also attempted a form of using elicited total bill figures to offer a way of predicting tips and tip percentage.

 ## Conclusion :
 Recap on findings and limitation of the variables suggestion of other variables that may give a more reliable picture.
 Discuss also relevance of certain variables